 Robert Hylton (BA, MA)

-Currently studying for a PhD (Doctor of Philosophy) at Centre for Dance Research: C-DaRE, Coventry University.
+Currently studying for a PhD (Doctor of Philosophy) at Centre for Dance Research: C-DaRE, Coventry University - to be completed in January, 2025.
 The PhD is fully funded by C-DaRE.
-My research investigates cultural transmission popping and British experience
+My research investigates mediated and lived cultural transmission in popping and Black British social experience

 In 2020 I was commissioned to write a dance image archive book Dancing in time: The History of Moving and Shaking by The British Library published in autumn, 2022